Privy Council of Ireland: Role

 Poynings' Law (1495) gave the Irish Privy Council a leading role in the legislative process.
 Before the council summoned each new Parliament (with a general election to the Commons) it had to submit the Parliament's bills to the Privy Council of England for approval as "causes and considerations" for the summons.
 Initially, all bills were by the Irish council, and the Commons and Lords could pass or reject, but not amend them.
 By the 18th century, a legal fiction arose where Parliament debated "heads of a bill" and petitioned the council to introduce it; the council could still amend or reject these "heads".
 Private bills were always initiated by the council until the Williamite revolution.
 The council gradually stopped initiating any bills beyond two "causes and considerations" bills, one of which was always a money bill, to which the Commons objected as violating its control of supply.
-The Patriot Party surprisingly defeated the 1768 "Privy Council Money Bill", heralding an increase in parliamentary sovereignty which culminated in the Constitution of 1782, which removed the Irish Privy Council from the legislative process.
+The Patriot Party defeated the 1768 "Privy Council Money Bill", heralding an increase in parliamentary sovereignty which culminated in the Constitution of 1782, which removed the Irish Privy Council from the legislative process.
 (The British Privy Council retained the right to veto Irish bills, but not to amend them.)

 Orders in Council were issued by the chief governor with the advice and consent of the Privy Council.
 From Elizabeth to Charles I, the Irish council filled the legislative gap during long intervals between Irish parliaments by passing "Acts of State", justified on grounds similar to those latterly used for Charles' Personal Rule.
 The governor could issue proclamations without the council on routine matters, but on important policy questions needed the council's agreement.
 The 1724 defeat of Wood's halfpence came after the Irish privy council sided with the Irish parliament in opposition to the British government and refused to intercede between parliament and the Lord Lieutenant, Lord Carteret.

 The Irish council developed a judicial role later than the Privy Council of England, with the Court of Castle Chamber sitting in Dublin Castle from 1571 to 1641.
-In the 19th century, petitions to the Privy Council against decisions of various administrative bodies were referred to committees of councillors with legal experience.
-Most were ad hoc, but there were statutory "judicial committees" (comprising current or former senior judges) relating to the Encumbered Estates' Court (1849–58) and Local Government (Ireland) Act 1898.